Zorth/void_player_wiki/content/_META/_callouts.md

 > [!quote]
 > Aliases: "quote", "cite"
 > Quotes are used when specifically citing information given by a voidmaster that is written word-for-word.
 Information in here is good to trace back to it source.
 If a given quote is to be proven false, it can be determined the NPC lied and not that notes taken were incorrect, because the quote must be cited correctly from the words of the voidmaster.

+> [!question]
+> Aliases: "question", "help", "faq"
+> Question callouts are used for unknowns, open plotpoints, possible quests or investigation points that are unanswered.

 ## All Callouts